ClariceBoldDev/M1-JavelinPolishers/README.md

 - Survey Monkey: I used Survey Monkey to set up an application form to join the waiting list.
 - Tinypng.com: I used this to compress my image files down so they didn't slow down the pages.
 - imageresizer.com: I used this to resize my files.
+- UI.dev: I used this website to test my responsiveness and take screenshots for my Readme.
+- Unsplash: Used for royalty free images
+- Pexels: Also used for free images.

 ### **Future Ideas**